Lerch4/Kmm/README.md

     search_params:
       search: '"Terminator" NOT ("Deathstroke" OR "X-Terminators")'

-# This will create a collection called {8}: Image
+# This will create a collection called {8}: Image,
-# with all series from publisher 'Image',
+# with all series from publisher 'Image'
   - collection_name: Image
     collection_catagory: Publishers
     search_params:
       publisher: Image

-# This will create a collection called {5}: Jack Kirby
+# This will create a collection called {5}: Jack Kirby,
-# with all series with Jack Kirby as penciller or writer,
+# with all series with Jack Kirby as penciller or writer
   - collection_name: Jack Kirby
     collection_catagory: Creators
     search_params:
       search: '((penciller:(Jack Kirby)) OR (writer:(Jack Kirby)))'

-# This will create a collection called {5}: Jack Kirby
+# This will create a collection called {5}: Jack Kirby,
-# with all series with Alan Moore as writer,
+# with all series with Alan Moore as writer
   - collection_name: Alan Moore
     collection_catagory: Creators
     search_params: